npillmayer/datasciencecoursera/Getting-and-Cleaning-Data/README.md

 (see the Coursera page for *Getting and Cleaning Data*).
 Either put the dataset in the current directory or uncomment the `setwd()`-Line in the script and point it to the correct folder.
+The script processes the input data and creates an output data_frame `HAR.avgs`, which is exported immediately into a file `HAR-avgs.txt`.

 ### 1. Merge the training and the test sets to create one data set.